flyingsl0ths/jlox/README.md

   - `private`
   - `public`
   - `protected`
+- Instances of classes are forbidden to add additional members during runtime for example:
+  `foo.foo = "Hello World";` unless `foo` is a `public` member of the class
 - Unary `++`, `--`
 - Lambdas (based off Javascript's) `() => print("foo")`
 - `continue` & `break` statements